theoboiss/Deep-Agora/README.md

 Project structure
 -----------------

+    deep-agora
-    deep_learning_dev/              # directory for development of deep learning project ├── deep_learning_lab/          # package for deep learning lab │   ├── data_preparation/       # package for data preparation
+    ├── deep_learning_dev/              # working directory for development of the data science project │   ├── deep_learning_lab/          # package for deep learning lab
+    │   │   ├── data_preparation/       # subpackage of deep learning lab for data preparation
+    │   │   │   ├── __init__.py         # file to indicate this directory can be used as a package
+    │   │   │   ├── orchestration.py    # module for coordinating the data preparation process
+    │   │   │   ├── patch.py            # module for applying patches to images
+    │   │   │   └── xml_parser.py       # module for parsing xml files
     │   │   ├── __init__.py             # file to indicate this directory can be used as a package
-    │   │   ├── orchestration.py    # module for coordinating the data preparation process
-    │   │   ├── patch.py            # module for applying patches to images
-    │   │   └── xml_parser.py       # module for parsing xml files
-    │   ├── __init__.py             # file to indicate this directory can be used as a package │   ├── gpu_setup.py            # module for setting up GPU
+    │   │   ├── gpu_setup.py            # module for setting up GPU
-    │   ├── logging.py              # module for logging information
+    │   │   ├── logging.py              # module for logging information
-    │   └── model.py                # module for defining deep learning model
+    │   │   └── model.py                # module for defining deep learning model
+    │   ├── raw_datasets/               # location to download raw data sets
+    |   ├── tests/                      # tests of deep_learning_lab designed for Pytest
+    |   │   ├── integration/            # integration tests
+    |   │   └── unit/                   # unit tests
-    ├── download_data.sh            # script to download data
+    │   ├── download_data.sh            # example of script to download data (incomplete)
-    └── image_segmentation.ipynb    # Jupyter notebook for image segmentation
+    │   └── image_segmentation.ipynb    # Jupyter notebook for image segmentation
+    ├── ...                             # future working directories (e.g. software development)
+    ├── dhSegment-torch/                # cloned repository of dhSegment-torch adapted to sm_86 CUDA architecture
+    |   ├── ...
+    |   ├── environment.yml             # conda environment file adapted to sm_86 CUDA architecture
+    |   └── setupjy.py                  # setup file adapted to sm_86 CUDA architecture
-    .gitignore                      # specifies files to ignore when committing to git README.md                       # readme file for the project environment.yml                 # conda environment file to create a conda environment setupjy.py                      # setup file for the project
+    ├── .gitignore                      # specifies files to ignore when committing to git └── README.md                       # readme file for the project

+- `deep_learning_dev/` is a working directory of data science.
-`deep_learning_dev` is used to develop deep-learning models that will later be used for the Deep-Agora software.
+It is designed to develop deep-learning models that will be used in the future working directory `deep_agora/` of software development.

-It includes an API called `deep_learning_lab` that allows a data scientist to prepare data, train deep neural networks and use them.
+It includes the _**`deep_learning_lab`**_ package that allows a data scientist to prepare data, train deep neural networks and use them for inference on images.

-`image_segmentation.ipynb` can be used as an exemple or an application to use the API.
+`image_segmentation.ipynb` can be used as an example or an application to use the package.
+- `dhSegment-torch/` is an external Deep-Learning framework cloned from the GitHub repository [dhSegment-torch](https://github.com/dhlab-epfl/dhSegment-torch).
+    >**dhSegment** is a tool for Historical Document Processing.
+Its generic approach allows to segment regions and extract content from different type of documents.
+Its environment files have been edited to adapt to sm_86 CUDA architecture.

 Deep Learning Dev.
 ==================
 Requirements
 ------------
-Your machine must have a GPU and CUDA installed.
-We recommend using a server to work in the *deep_learning_dev* directory as the processing time can be very long (at least hours).
+We highly recommend using a machine with a GPU to work in the *deep_learning_dev* directory as the processing time can be very long (many hours).

 Check if you have a GPU and CUDA installed via the NVIDIA System Management Interface (NVIDIA-SMI) driver by entering in your terminal: